genomicsclass/labs/README.md

 #### Pull requests and issues

-We greatly appreciate all of our readers who contributed pull requests!
+We greatly appreciate all of our readers who contribute pull requests!

 If you want to contribute through pull request, please first clone a *new version* of the repo.
 If you have a version of the repo from 2014, it will contain some large data objects, which accidentally snuck in, and we won't be able to accept your pull request.